dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/pubsub/howto-subscribe-topic.md

 ---
-title: "Use Pub/Sub to consume messages from topics"
+title: "How-To: Subscribe to a topic"
-linkTitle: "How-To: Publish"
+linkTitle: "How-To: Subscribe"
 weight: 3000
+description: "Consume messages from topics"
 ---

 Pub/Sub is a very common pattern in a distributed system with many services that want to utilize decoupled, asynchronous messaging.